Kitware/CMake/Help/guide/tutorial/index.rst

   cd ..

-Now that both the debug and release builds are complete we can now use the custom MultiCPackConfig to package both builds into a single release.
+Now that both the debug and release builds are complete, we can use a custom ``MultiCPackConfig.cmake`` file to package both builds into a single release.

 .. code-block:: console